manasv/website/src/pages/resume.md

     * **ACM-ICPC 2017 - 2018 Qualifiers:** Participated in the qualifiers of ACM International Collegiate Programming Contest, at country level, in the years 2017 & 2018.

 * **Languages & Technologies:**
-    * C, Java, PHP, Javascript, Python, PHP, Swift.
+    * C, PHP, Javascript, Python, Swift.
     * Visual Studio Code, Vim, Git